 HOW A MANUAL ENGINE LATHE WORKS

-The turning process begins with the workpiece being securely mounted between the headstock and the tailstock.
+The engine lathe process begins with the workpiece being securely mounted between the headstock and the tailstock.

 The spindle, which is activated and controlled by the headstock, spins the workpiece at selectable speeds.
 These speeds can be finely adjusted to suit the specific material being worked on, as well as the precise requirements of the task.